openhab/openhab-addons/addons/voice/org.openhab.voice.picotts/README.md

 In Arch Linux the pico2wave binaries are available in an Arch User repository (AUR) under https://aur.archlinux.org/packages/svox-pico-bin/

-## Configuration

-There is no need to configure anything for this service.

 ## Voices

 The following list are the only supported languages (as these are the languages supported by